 Kupe is generally considered to be the first Polynesian explorer to come to this area.
-His name abounds in the coastline and islands in and around the region.
+His influence is evident in the names around the region.

-Some time later Whatonga is noted as being the next Polynesian traveller to arrive in our region.
+Whatonga is noted as the next Polynesian traveller to arrive in the region.

-Whatonga captained the Kurahaupo waka that is said to have landed at a place called Nukutaurua on Mahia Peninsula.
-Whatonga had two sons, Tara and Tautoki, the descendants of which eventually settled the lower half of the North Island and the top of the South Island.
+Whatonga captained the Kurahaupo waka that is said to have landed at Nukutaurua on Mahia Peninsula.
+Whatonga had two sons, Tara and Tautoki, whose descendants eventually settled the lower half of the North Island and the top of the South Island.

-The most complex and turbulent period began when Europeans arrived in and around the area at the beginning of the 19th century and continued until the arrival of the New Zealand Company settlers in 1839.
+The most complex and turbulent period began when Europeans arrived in the early 19 th century and continued until the arrival of the New Zealand Company settlers in 1839.
 The harbour has been held by Taranaki tribes since 1832.

 This taua proceeded as far as Hawkes Bay before returning to their home areas.